 Is our modern society – driven by a combination of hedonistic consumerism and individual self-actualisation towards authenticity – a fertile ground for this pursuit?
 How do technologies shape our quest for the good life?
 And what can we learn from Eastern philosophy and religion?

 The pursuit of happiness touches upon such diverse topics as dopamine in the brain, ideas of the good life and the organisation of our economy and society.
 The best way to further our understanding of happiness, as both concept and practice, is to embrace its complex and sometimes paradoxical character.

-In this course we will take an interdisciplinary look at the eternal pursuit of happiness on the basis of four themes: (1) modern self; (2) modern society; (3) east and west and (4) meaning.
-The main focus of the course will be on developments in the 20th and 21st century, as they relate most directly to current issues about happiness and well-being.
+In this course we will take an interdisciplinary look at the eternal pursuit of happiness on the basis of four themes: (1) modern self; (2) modern society; (3) East and West and (4) meaning.
+The main focus of the course will be on developments in the 20th and 21st century, as they relate most directly to current issues about happiness and wellbeing.

-Articles on Canvas.
+Articles will be made available on Canvas.

 |Mode||Short-term, open uva courses|

 |Language of instruction||English|